-3.4.3 Adding Objective
+3.4.2 Security Objective

-Due to additional security functionality, one coming from the cryptographic libraries - O.Add-Functions, and due to the memory access control - O.Mem-Access, additional security objectives have been introduced.
-These add-ons have no impact on the conformance statements regarding CC [12] and PP [11], with following rational:
+Compared to the PP [1], the security objectives of this Security Target are enhanced by adding supplemental security objectives (for details refer to 5.1 and 5.2).
+These modifications are necessary due to the additional security functionalities, one coming from the cryptographic libraries - O.Add-Functions, and due to the memory access control - O.Mem-Access, additional security objectives have been introduced.